Andrée Melly

+Early life

+Melly was born on 15 December 1932 in Liverpool, Lancashire to Edith and Francis Melly.
+She made her stage début aged nine at the Little Theatre, Southport.
+After leaving Belvedere School, she attended the Swiss finishing school Mon Fertile, after which she acted in repertory theatre.

 Career

-Born in Liverpool, Lancashire, she performed at the Old Vic in Romeo and Juliet, The Merchant of Venice and T.S.
-Eliot’s Murder in the Cathedral in her early twenties and worked with Peter Finch and Robert Donat at the theatre.
+She performed at the Old Vic in Romeo and Juliet, The Merchant of Venice and T.S.
+Eliot's Murder in the Cathedral in her early twenties and worked with Peter Finch and Robert Donat at the theatre.
 In 1958, she appeared with the Jamaican actor Lloyd Reckord in the Ted Willis play Hot Summer Night, a production which was later adapted for the Armchair Theatre series in 1959 and in which she was a participant in the earliest known interracial kiss on television.
 She continued to appear on British television until 1991.
 Her other stage work includes the original West End production of the farce Boeing-Boeing at the Apollo Theatre in 1962 with David Tomlinson and as Alice "Childie" McNaught in The Killing of Sister George at St Martin's in 1966.

 Melly appeared in British films, including the comedy The Belles of St. Trinian's (1954) and the Hammer Horror film The Brides of Dracula (1960).
-Her role in the later film was as Gina, a woman who is bitten by Baron Meinster, a vampire, turning her into another undead character.
+Her role in the latter film was as Gina, a woman who is bitten by Baron Meinster, a vampire, turning her into another undead character.

+She reported in an interview with the writer Oscar Martinez in the magazine Little Shoppe of Horrors that she had played the role of Dracula's bride because she wanted to explore varied characters.
+She had previously played, on BBC television, Joan of Arc, and Jo March in Little Women, and the first white woman who played opposite a black man in a romantic drama in the West End, Hot Summer Night.
+She also played a lesbian lead in The Killing of Sister George also in the West End, in keeping with unusual roles.

+During the filming of The Brides of Dracula, she invited her older brother George Melly, who was writing the cartoon strip Flook (drawn by Trog) in The Daily Mail, to come to the film set to capture the filming of her climbing out of a coffin dressed as a vampire.
+George satirised his visit in his comic strip by having the character Flook visit a horror film studio that was employing his sister, who was playing a witch.
+The episode subsequently reappeared as a chapter on "My Little Sister" in George's fictional autobiography, I, Flook (1962), in which Andrée's character, Lucretia, is described as having "long ratty hair and not too clean", and "baleful malevolence" in her eyes.

+When Oscar Martinez interviewed Melly and her husband, the actor Oscar Quitak, he called the interview "The Vampire Woman and the Hunchback" because Quitak had played a hunchback in another Hammer horror film, The Revenge of Frankenstein.